-Concentrating solar power (CSP) plants use mirrors to concentrate the energy from the sun to drive traditional steam turbines or engines that create electricity.
+Concentrating solar power (CSP) plants use mirrors to concentrate the sun's energy to drive traditional steam turbines or engines that create electricity.
 The thermal energy concentrated in a CSP plant can be stored and used to produce electricity when it is needed, day or night.
-Today, over 1,800 megawatts (MW) of CSP plants operate in the United States.
+Today, roughly 1,815 megawatts (MWac) of CSP plants are in operation in the United States.

 Compact Linear Fresnel Reflector

 CLFR uses the principles of curved-mirror trough systems, but with long parallel rows of lower-cost flat mirrors.
 These modular reflectors focus the sun's energy onto elevated receivers, which consist of a system of tubes through which water flows.
 The concentrated sunlight boils the water, generating high-pressure steam for direct use in power generation and industrial steam applications.

 Power tower systems use a central receiver system, which allows for higher operating temperatures and thus greater efficiencies.
 Computer-controlled mirrors (called heliostats) track the sun along two axes and focus solar energy on a receiver at the top of a high tower.
 The focused energy is used to heat a transfer fluid (over 1,000° F) to produce steam and run a central power generator.
 Energy storage can be easily and efficiently incorporated into these projects, allowing for 24 hour power generation.

 Mirrors are distributed over a parabolic dish surface to concentrate sunlight on a receiver fixed at the focal point.
 In contrast to other CSP technologies that employ steam to create electricity via a turbine, a dish-engine system uses a working fluid such as hydrogen that is heated up to 1,200° F in the receiver to drive an engine.
 Each dish rotates along two axes to track the sun.